servicecoinrwb/real-yield-dashboard/README.md

 Any other agent tasked with using the capital to generate a return.

-🔄 3.
-How It Works: A Step-by-Step Walkthrough
+🔄 How It Works: A Step-by-Step Walkthrough
 Here is the complete lifecycle of capital within the framework, from investment to profit distribution.

-Step 1: Capital is Deposited
+Capital is Deposited

 Action: An external Investor wants to participate.
 They connect to the system and deposit 10,000 USDC into the InvestorVault.

-Result: The InvestorVault mints 10,000 shares and assigns them to the Investor's wallet.
+Result: The InvestorVault mints shares and assigns them to the Investor's wallet.
 The vault now holds 10,000 USDC.

-Step 2: DAO Funds the Kernel
+DAO Funds the Kernel

 Action: The DAO decides to put the investors' capital to work.
 The DAO owner calls the fundKernel function on the InvestorVault.

 Result: The 10,000 USDC is transferred from the InvestorVault to the KernelSmartAccount.
 The Kernel is now capitalized and ready to deploy funds.

-Step 3: DAO Whitelists and Disburses a Loan to a Solver Action A (Whitelist): The DAO identifies a trusted contractor who needs a $5,000 loan.
+DAO Whitelists and Disburses a Loan to a Solver

+Action A (Whitelist): The DAO identifies a trusted contractor who needs a $5,000 loan.
 The DAO owner calls setSolverAddress on the KernelSmartAccount to add the contractor's wallet address to the whitelist.

 Action B (Disburse): The DAO owner then calls disburseLoan, specifying the contractor's address and the 5,000 USDC amount.

 Result: The KernelSmartAccount sends 5,000 USDC to the contractor's wallet.
 Its internal balance is now 5,000 USDC, and it has a record of the 5,000 USDC loan.

-Step 4: Solver Repays the Loan with Interest
+Solver Repays the Loan with Interest

 Action: The contractor completes their work and is ready to repay the loan plus a $500 fee.

 The contractor first calls approve on the USDC contract, giving the KernelSmartAccount permission to pull 5,500 USDC from their wallet.